 For over 40 years I have worked in clay as it is the one material that, if I listen closely, communicates these sentiments so beautifully.”

-I have been fortunate to have had many reviews and articles about my work but this review by Andrew Hidas is I beleive the most perceptive in explaining my ethos
+"I have been fortunate to have had many reviews and articles about my work.
+But I think this is one of the most perceptive reviews that truly 'gets' my ethos.

-I build my sculpture from a stoneware clay body that I mix in my studio.
+"I build my sculpture from a stoneware clay body that I mix in my studio.
 Over the course of many years I have created a clay body that is a combination of clays and minerals that keep expansion and contraction to a minimum, making a body that meets my goal of creating sculpture that is durable for outdoors.

-I only use slips (colored clays) rather than glazes as they will not trap moisture.
+I only use slips (colored clays) rather than glazes as they will not trap moisture."

-I work in a variety of techniques including thrown slabs and coil building to which I impress a multitude of textures to acheive the finished suface I have envisioned.
+"I work in a variety of techniques including thrown slabs and coil building to which I impress a multitude of textures to achieve the finished surface I have envisioned."